-Equivalents were produced with Instant C# (VB to C# converter) and C# to Python Converter.
+Equivalents were produced with the Free Edition of Instant C# (VB to C# converter) and the Free Edition of C# to Python Converter.

 The closest thing in Python to an abstract method is an empty method: